-12 people have watched this webinar.
+17 people have watched this webinar.
+Of those, 2 have contributed $20 so far.

 Watch as Next City's Senior Economic Justice Reporter, Oscar Perry Abello, and other experts set the record straight about perpetual purpose trusts.